Monoxide Child: Wrestling career

-Beginning (1999)

 In 1999, Insane Clown Posse began a stint in the World Wrestling Federation (WWF).
 The duo brought Spaniolo and Methric along with them to shows backstage, being fans of wrestling themselves.
 After Insane Clown Posse left the WWF, they started a wrestling tour called the "Hellfire Wrestling" tour.
 Again, both Spaniolo and Methric were brought along backstage.

-Professional wrestling (1999-2003)

 On December 19, 1999, both Spaniolo and Methric participated in the first "Juggalo Championshit Wrestling" event.
 As Jamie Madrox and Monoxide Child, they were featured in a 20-man battle royal to crown the first JCW Heavyweight Champion, which was won by Evil Dead.
 Spaniolo and Methric continued to sporadically wrestle for JCW until 2003.
 Both are untrained and have had several wrestlers show them moves backstage at shows.
 When asked in a 2009 interview if they were planning on returning to wrestling, Spaniolo replied, "No, we're not wrestlers.
 Every time we step into the ring, something bad happens.
 Either somebody gets hurt, or we get hurt ...
 There are things in life that you're good at, and not good at.
 [We're] not good at [wrestling]."
 He added that they will stick to simply watching wrestling.

 Personal life

 Paul has kids.
 Along with Spaniolo, Methric is a fan of horror movies.
 As children, the two often watched The Evil Dead.
 Methric also enjoys the use of supernatural styles in films.
 He himself has an interest in getting into acting as well, and currently has gigs booked as typecasted and background characters.

-Methric is also an avid fan of both video games and tobacco.
+Methric is a fan of video games and tobacco.
 He plays Xbox 360 online with the gamertag "infamousballer," and has cited Madden NFL 10 as one of his favorite games.
 Twiztid's internet radio show for WFKO is called Ashtrays and Action Figures, alluding to Methric's love of cigarettes and Spaniolo's passion for collector items and memorabilia.

 Methric is a fan of professional wrestling.
 He is a playable character in Eidos Interactive's video game Backyard Wrestling: Don't Try This at Home as Monoxide Child.